jaknap/PoemGen/README.md

 <h2>Poem Generator</h2>

-This is a small project which pops up a new Cavafy poem everytime you reload the page.
+This is a personal project which pops up a new Cavafy poem everytime you reload the page.

 <h4>Setting up the project:</h4>